Jenny-PL/unit_3_notes/react_intro.md

 1. `yarn create react-app app-name`
 2. then to access the app folders:
 3. `cd app-name`
+4. `yarn install` ? install dependencies
-4. To start a server: ` yarn start`
+5. To start a server: ` yarn start`
-5. By default, our front-end is viewable at **localhost:3000**
+6. By default, our front-end is viewable at **localhost:3000**
-6. Note:
+7. Note:
    1. Because React tries to autoload our app When it notes changes, and because VSCode automatically saves changes while we're working... our app can try to load while we're writing code... thus breaking it!
    2.  working with React, or other autoloading programs, it's best to disable the VSCode autosave feature.
    3.  **Under the File menu, simply uncheck Auto Save!**